New Atlantis: Plot summary

 In the last third of the book, the Head of the Salomon's House takes one of the European visitors to show him all the scientific background of Salomon's House, where experiments are conducted in Baconian method to understand and conquer nature, and to apply the collected knowledge to the betterment of society.
 Namely: 1) the end, or purpose, of their foundation; 2) the preparations they have for their works; 3) the several employments and functions whereto their fellows are assigned; 4) and the ordinances and rites which they observe.

 He portrayed a vision of the future of human discovery and knowledge.
-The plan and organisation of his ideal college, "Salomon's House", envisioned the modern research university in both applied and pure science.
+The plan and organisation of his ideal college, "Salomon's House", prefigures the modern research university in both applied and pure science.

 The end of their foundation is thus described: "The end of our foundation is the knowledge of causes, and secret motions of things; and the enlarging of the bounds of human empire, to the effecting of all things possible".

 In describing the several employments and functions to which the members of the Salomon's House are assigned, the Head of the college said:

 Even this short excerpt demonstrates that Bacon understood that science requires analysis and not just the accumulation of observations.
 Bacon also foresaw that the design of experiments could be improved.

 In describing the ordinances and rites observed by the scientists of Salomon's House, its Head said:

 And finally, after showing all the scientific background of Salomon's House, he gave the European visitor permission to publish it:

+It is important to highlight the languages mentioned in the work: in one of the most revealing passages, when the European castaways arrive on the island of Bensalem, they receive a written message, and then the character in several languages: